lutzer/interpart/README.md

 ## Setup

-Each module has to be setup by following its README.md:
+Each of these modules has to be setup by following its README.md:

 * [modules/translate/README.md](modules/translate/README.md)
 * [modules/database/README.md](modules/database/README.md)